Industry Validation

 "Without identity controls, activity tracking and data provenance safeguards, AI agents risk becoming the most dangerous insider threat."

-Jack Cherkas, Global CISO, Syntax"These systems can act with the reach of an employee — accessing sensitive data and triggering business processes — without human context or accountability."
+Jack Cherkas, Global CISO, Syntax — TechTarget, 2026"These systems can act with the reach of an employee — accessing sensitive data and triggering business processes — without human context or accountability."

 These aren't hypotheticals.
 These are documented failures of uncontrolled AI agent behavior.